jarokaz/merlin-on-vertex/README.md

 We assume that users of this repository have practical experience with both *NVIDIA Merlin* and *Vertex AI*.
 If you are unfamiliar with some of the core concepts or technologies used in this repo we recommend referring to  [NVIDIA Merlin](https://developer.nvidia.com/nvidia-merlin) and [Vertex AI](https://cloud.google.com/vertex-ai) documentation.

+The dataset used by all samples in this repo is [Criteo](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/) provided by **The Criteo AI Lab**.
+Since downloading of the dataset from the Criteo's web site is time consuming we staged the original files in Google Cloud Storage (TBD).

 ## Architecture Overview

 The below figure summarizes high level architecture followed by the examples in this repo.